roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 ## 💡 Key Differentiators

 ### Intelligent, Not Just Automated
-ArchLens doesn't just run checks—it understands your architecture and provides contextual recommendations.
+CloudArc doesn't just run checks—it understands your architecture and provides contextual recommendations.

 ### Learning System
 The system learns from your organization's blueprints, getting smarter over time.